-If you’re looking to solo mine (sorry, I can’t bring myself to say dig), you’ll provide the hashing power yourself.
+If you want to soley mine, you’ll provide the hashing power yourself.
 The benefit of this is that you’ll be the only person to reap the rewards.

 This is also a riskier option, as solo mining is better for large-scale operations.
 You’re more likely to suffer a loss in this way.